 Representative image | Photo: AP

-The active cases comprise 0.47 per cent of the total infections, the lowest since March 2020, while the national COVID-19 recovery rate was recorded at 98.20 per cent, the highest since March 2020, it said.
+The active cases comprise 1.26 per cent of the total infections, while the national COVID-19 recovery rate has further improved to 97.55 per cent, the ministry said.

-A decrease of 1,672 cases has been recorded in the active COVID-19 caseload in a span of 24 hours.
+A reduction of 73,398 cases has been recorded in the active COVID-19 caseload in a span of 24 hours.

 The ministry stressed that more than 70 per cent of the deaths occurred due to comorbidities.

 "Our figures are being reconciled with the Indian Council of Medical Research," the ministry said on its website, adding that state-wise distribution of figures is subject to further verification and reconciliation.